apache/usergrid/sdks/nodejs/readme.md

 This destroys the token and user object in the client object, effectively logging the user out.

+##Groups
+This module provides an easy way to make new groups.
+They follow the same syntax as Entities

 ##Making generic calls
 If you find that you need to make calls to the API that fall outside of the scope of the Entity and Collection objects, you can use the following format to make any REST calls against the API: